grame-cncm/faust/README.md

 ## Libraries

-Faust libraries are now in a separated subproject [located here](https://github.com/grame-cncm/faustlibraries).
+Faust libraries are now in a [separated subproject](https://github.com/grame-cncm/faustlibraries).
 They are synchronized from time to time in the main Faust repository using the following commands:

     git submodule update --remote --merge
     git add libraries
-    git commit -m "project updated to the latest version of the libraries" git push
+    git commit -m "Project updated to the latest version of the libraries" git push

 ## Compilation and Installation